schellingerhout/schellingerhout.github.io/_posts/2023-09-12-datatransmission-redux.md

 end;
 {% endhighlight %}

 However, the nastiness was factored out and hidden in `TxRec.Default<T>`, which had to figure out type information for type T and then return a default for it.
-Since generics are generated for each type the code was duplicated for each `class function TxRec.Default<T>: T;` code was generated for each type that filled `T`.
+Since generics are generated for each type the code was duplicated for each type that filled `T` for `class function TxRec.Default<T>: T;`.

 {% highlight pascal %}
 class function TxRec.Default<T>: T;